-If you're moving house, you can change your delivery address from ‘Your Account’.
-This option won't be available if you have store credit or debt, a delivery on its way or a pause on your orders.
-We may also pause this option when we have a lot of limited availability items on sale, such as Christmas time.
-In these cases please send us a message on webchat, give us a ring on 01803 227 227 or email email@example.com.
+If you're moving house, you can change your delivery address from ‘Your Account’, under 'Delivery details'.
+The option won't be available if you have debt or credit on your account, a delivery on its way, or a pause on your orders.
+We may also pause this option at times when we're coordinating high numbers of deliveries, such as Christmas.
+In these cases, 'Your Account' will direct you to send us a message on webchat, give us a ring on 01803 227 227 or email email@example.com.

 How do I change my delivery instructions?

 To find out what to return to us for reuse, and how to dispose of the rest of your packaging responsibly, visit our Packaging page.